ceph/ceph/doc/cephadm/services/osd.rst

     service_id: osd_spec_default
     placement:
       host_pattern: '*'
+    spec:
       data_devices:
         model: HDD-123-foo <- note that HDD-123 would also be valid
       db_devices:
         model: MC-55-44-XZ <- same here, MC-55-44 is valid

 However, we can improve it by reducing the filters on core properties of the drives: